How Protein and Water Work Together in Muscle Growth

 Water Needs When Increasing Protein

 When you bump up protein, increase your water intake by at least 0.5–1 liter per day above your baseline needs.
-The easiest way to know your personal number?
-Use our Free Water Intake Calculator, it factors in your workouts, weight, and activity level so you never guess.
+The easiest way to know your personal number is to use our free water intake calculator, it factors in your workouts, weight, and activity level so you never guess.

 Practical Hydration Strategies for Muscle Building